 Languages of Karnataka:

 The effortless flow of communication is ensured by the language of a particular community.
 Another important aspect of Karnataka’s culture is its languages.
 Karnataka Culture is made up of several communities.
 Besides the communities, the state is a world of many ethnicities which is reiterated time and again in the literature of the state.
-The administrative language of the state used by the natives is Kannada.
+The administrative language of the Karnataka used by the natives is Kannada.
 The Tuluvas or the natives of Tulu Nadu speak Tulu.
 The Muslim community is unevenly distributed all around Karnataka and speak Urdu and Beary, which is spoken by selective communities.
 Another language which has the smallest acknowledgment is Kodava language which is spoken by some selective ethnic groups.

 Karnataka Food Culture:

 Karnataka is intra-geographically popular for its dosas and sambar.
 However what most people don’t know is that Kannadigas savour heavily on their food habits.
 A regular Kannadiga thali consists of rice, sambar, ghee, pickle, and a vegetarian curry like Vegetable Sagu and a non-vegetarian curry like Korri Gassi.
 Coconut paste is used in almost all dishes.
 Since Karnataka is a coastal region, seafood is a staple curry special such as the Mangalorean fish curry and Kane Rava Fry.
 Where there is a heavy meal, there has to be desserts to relish on.
 Karnataka offers Payasa, Mysore Pak, Haalbai, Rava Kesari, Pori Unde and Chiroti as a sweet closure.
+Here are the 20 best dishes from Karnataka traditional food.

 Traditional Dresses of Karnataka:

 Karnataka is known as the silk hub of India.
 Where modernity is taking over the entire country, Karnataka retains the harmony in its outfit and culture.
-The traditional clothing for women is saree.
+The traditional dress of Karnataka women is saree.
 The variety of silk sarees worn by them include Arani silks, Raw Silk saris, Kora silks, Crepe silk sarees, Mysore Silk sarees including many more types.
 Handwoven sarees are in great demand during festivals and weddings.
 Where women have an undying love for these dyed silk yarns, men are seen sporting Lungi regularly, either below a shirt and even a t-shirt.
 The Angavastram covers their shoulders.
 During the festive season or weddings, men wear a Panche which resembles a Dhoti.
 For covering the head, Mysore Peta is conventionally worn.

 Art and craft of Karnataka:

-Karnataka’s folk art forms are an integration of passion and creativity.
+Karnataka’s art forms are an integration of passion and creativity.
 The more we dive into them, the more we understand its culture and heritage that have been passed on from generations to generations.
 The Mysore Paintings are popular paintings of South India that need no introduction.
 These paintings have the backdrop of many festivals and traditional occasions as they depict Lord Shrinath and Lord Ganesha.
 Chitrakathi scroll paintings are a style of painting that is narrated as a story by a community of storytellers found in Karnataka.
 These are just like our modern day comic strips.
 Besides the artistic endeavours of the state, several crafts like Stone Carving, Doll Making, Ivory Carving, Wood Carving, Metal Ware are widely and inevitably practiced.

 Music, Dance and Literature of Karnataka: